shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 }
 ```

 * Add a policy to allow access to KMS if you are using AWS-KMS S3 encryption.
-Eg.
+Example:

 ```json
 {